What documents does a landlord need?

 You need to provide your tenants with a number of different energy and safety certificates.
 These are:

 - Energy Performance Certificate (EPC).
 This gives your property an energy rating from A to G. Currently, you can only let a property with an energy rating of E or above.
 From 2025, newly rented properties will need a minimum energy rating of C. Existing tenancies will have until 2028 to comply with this rule change.
 You need to give a copy of the EPC to your tenants at the beginning of their tenancy.
+Find out more about how to improve your property’s EPC rating.

 - Gas Safety Certificate.
 If you let a property with gas appliances such as a boiler or cooker, a registered gas engineer must inspect the appliances every year and issue a gas safety certificate.
 You must give a copy of this to your tenants.